Skip to content

 lost art of commitment

-If you call yourself a Christian, I’m going to assume that at some point you have said yes to Jesus.
+If you call yourself a Christian, I’m going to assume that at some point you’ve said “yes” to Jesus.
 So what does that entail?

 Saying yes to Jesus is not all that different from saying yes to the person you intend to marry.
 In fact, marriage is compared to Jesus’ relationship with the church in Ephesians 5:22-33.
 In both instances, you vow to love, honor, and serve someone else before yourself, for better or worse.

-And just like with marriage, many of us are not taking that commitment seriously or committing solidly.
+And as with marriage, many of us do not take that commitment seriously or commit solidly.

 If any of this sounds like you, then your “yes” to Christ doesn’t hold much meaning.